OlegPavlyuk/mean-image-app/README.md

 # To start an application:
-- clone repository on your machine
+1 clone repository on your machine `git clone https://github.com/OlegPavlyuk/mean-image-app.git` 2 change directory to mean-image-app `cd mean-image-app` 3 Enter `npm install`
-- cd mean-image-app
-- npm install
-- node server.js
+4 Run the server `node server.js`
-- server will be running on http://localhost:3000
+5 server will be running on http://localhost:3000

 # ImageApp